X-LANCE/Mobile-Env/tools/annotation-tool/README.md

 * `DUMPPATH` - the path of the pkl file to dump the collected annotation
 * `TASK_DIFINITION_PATH` - the folder where the task definition files are stored

+Use `python backend/server.py --help` to check more commandline options.

 ### Build the Docker

 Please refer to [BUILD.md](build-docker/BUILD-en.md).